 The congregation voted to divide the parish and called the Reverend R. O. Brandt as its first resident pastor.
-The first parsonage was built at this time at a cost of about two thousand dollars including site.
+The first parsonage was built at this time at a cost of about two thousand dollars including the site.
 This house still stands directly east of the church.
-The first Sunday School with an enrollment of thirty five pupils and six teachers.
+The first Sunday School with an enrollment of thirty-five pupils and six teachers.

 Three Norwegian Synods united to form the Norwegian Lutheran Church of America.
 Pastor Brandt urged the transition from the Norwegian language to English in McFarland.
 English soon became used at about half of the worship services.

-Pastor Brandt stricken with apoplexy while presiding at a meeting of the congregation.
-Funeral services were held March 28, 1927.
+Pastor Brandt was stricken with apoplexy while presiding at a meeting of the congregation.
+Funeral services were held on March 28, 1927.
 He and his wife who died in 1939 are buried in the family lot in the McFarland cemetery and a monument was erected by the members of the congregation in loving remembrance.
 The Reverend M. A. Sorenson installed as pastor on November 6th.
 At this time Norwegian services were conducted only on the first Sunday of each month.
-The constitution was revised and translated into the English language.

-Discussions regarding remodeling of church were begun.
-Rev. Sorenson resigned September 8th, 1948 to accept a call to Argyle, Wisconsin after a pastorate of more than twenty years in McFarland.
+Discussions regarding the remodeling of the church were begun.
+Rev. Sorenson resigned on September 8th, 1948 to accept a call to Argyle, Wisconsin after a pastorate of more than twenty years in McFarland.